-Similarly, if AXIS 1234 is in the allowlist the application accepts AXI 1234.Go to to set the characters allowed.
+Similarly, if AXIS 1234 is in the allowlist the application accepts AXI 1234.Go to Additional settings on page 29 to set the characters allowed.

-The connection between the application and controller or relay module doesn't work that supports H.265 decoding.
+The connection between the application and controller or relay module doesn't work top of the video stream after the orientation to 0°. radar pairing.